Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable3.md

 First, you'll need to create a simple initial State Machine for your XY-Plotter.
 Think about all of the things it should be able to do, and how you would accomplish that.
 In order to keep from getting overwhelmed by details at this stage, keep the states broad in scope without implementation details (communication protocols, code, etc.).
 Things like "move the motor for the desired amount of time" and "Update the LCD display" are good examples of this.

-If you need a refresh on State Machines, [this](http://people.cs.vt.edu/~kafura/ComputationalThinking/Class-Notes/FSM.pdf) document should be a good starting point.
+If you need a refresher on State Machines, [this](http://people.cs.vt.edu/~kafura/ComputationalThinking/Class-Notes/FSM.pdf) document should be a good starting point.

 You're free to make your State Machine diagram in whatever way you choose, however a good tool to do this digitally is [creately](https://creately.com/lp/state-machine-diagram-tool/), which can be used collaboratively much like Google docs.